pauline-rugwevera/sustainability_quiz/README.md

 # SUSTAINABILITY QUIZ
 Are you walking the talk when it comes to sustainability?
-The sustainability quiz is a game built using python to test the users their understanding of what sustainability is all about.
+Sustainability means meeting our own needs without compromising the ability of future generations to meet their own needs.
+In addition to natural resources, we also need social and economic resources.
+Sustainability is not just environmentalism.
+Embedded in most definitions of sustainability we also find concerns for social equity and economic development.
+This Sustainability quiz is a game built using python to further test the users their understanding of what sustainability is all about.

 [Link to live website](https://sustainability-quiz-app.herokuapp.com/)
 # UX